Extenders, UDFs, and Parsers¶

 UDFs¶

 UDFs are registered on the Spark session and then callable from SQL.
-Place the UDF registration code in your runtime (e.g., fabricks/udfs
+Place the UDF registration code in your runtime (e.g., fabricks/udfs), and ensure it runs before jobs that need it (for example during initialization or via a notebook hook).

 Example (simple addition UDF):